Continuously learning and evolving

 - with the industry, if no Hola internal method exists

 We are highly pedantic in keeping our codebase perfectly consistent with our coding conventions.
 When none exist, or the specific case is not covered, we use the existing current codebase style as a guide.

 Email consistency, just like source code consistency, helps handle large

 That's why we keep our email styling consistent with our email style guide, and look out for unwritten conventions in the way Veterans communicate in the company, and follow their style.

 When we do something new, or something un-documented, we improve our consistency by creating a procedure.
 This documents the task we are doing, to ensure better consistency next time this task is carried out.

 When we do a task which is not standardized, we find out how it was done previously by others.
-We also provide you with general knowledge you need to have while doing specific roles in Spark.
+We also provide you with general knowledge you need to have while doing specific roles in Hola.
 If more information is needed, ask Google.

 Learn from unwritten de facto standards

 If you are doing a task which is not standardized, look how it was done